VulcanWM/what-if/README.md

 After you enter your thought, you will be able to view what other user's have said, and compare your thoughts to their's!

 [Check out the website!](https://what-if-scenarios.vercel.app/)

+---

+If you want to be a moderator, either email me at vulcanwmemail@gmail.com or DM me on [Twitter](https://twitter.com/VulcanWM).